The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Terraform Cloud - Backend Operation Types** -

 -   The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.
--   Terraform cloud can also be used with local operations, in which case only state is stored in the Terraform cloud backend.
+-   Terraform cloud can also be used with local operations, in which case only the state is stored in the Terraform cloud backend.

 **Remote Operations** -

 -   When using full remote operations, like terraform plan or terraform apply can be executed in Terraform cloud's run environment, with log output streaming to the local terminal.

-### Air Gapped Environment
+### Air-Gapped Environment

 **Understanding Concept of Air Gap** -

--   An air gap is a network security measure employed to ensure that a computer network is physically isolated from unsecured networks, such as public internet.
+-   An air gap is a network security measure employed to ensure that a computer network is physically isolated from unsecured networks, such as public Internet.

-**Usage of Air Gapped Systems** -
+**Usage of Air-Gapped Systems** -

--   Air gapped environments are used in various areas.
+-   Air-gapped environments are used in various areas.
 Some of these include:
     -   Military/Governmental Computer Networks/Systems
     -   Financial Computer Systems, such as stock exchanges
     -   Industrial control systems, such as SCADA in Oil & Gas fields.

 **Terraform Enterprise Installation Method** -

--   Terraform enterprise installs either using an online or air gapped method and as the names infer, one requires internet connectivity, the other does not.
+-   Terraform enterprise installs either using an online or air-gapped method and as the names infer, one requires internet connectivity, the other does not.